SteveDunn/Intellenum/README.md

 `Value` instead

-> NOTE: Intellenum is in pre-release at the moment, so probably isn't production ready and the API might (and probably will change).
+> NOTE: Intellenum is in pre-release at the moment, so probably isn't production ready and the API might (and probably will) change.
 > But feel free to kick the tyres and provide feedback.
 It's not far off being complete as it borrows a lot of code and features from [Vogen](https://github.com/SteveDunn/Vogen)